tgxzd/deriv-ai/README.md

 - Node.js 18+ and npm
 - A Telegram bot token (get it from [@BotFather](https://t.me/botfather))
-- A Netlify account for deployment
+- A Vercel account for deployment

 ### Local Development